EasyAgreementProject/EasyAgreement/README.md

 A step by step series that tell you how to get a development env running

+#### Clone EasyAgreement project ####

+1. Open your terminal

+2. If necessary, execute the following command: sudo apt install git.

+3. Execute the following command: git clone https://github.com/EasyAgreementProject/EasyAgreement.git

 #### Node.js server running: ####

 1. Go to your project cloned directory 'EasyAgreement’.

-2. Execute the following command: npm install

-3. Execute the following command: node server.js
+2. Execute the following command: node server.js

 #### MongoDB database creation: ####